weavver/slack-asterisk/README.md

 ```

 Notes: This script was designed to be really flexible so it should work with whatever dialplan scheme you have.
-Also it's pretty faily simple at under 200 lines that if you know some basic PHP you should be able to easily add to it/build from here.
+Also it's fairly simple at under 200 lines that if you know some basic PHP you should be able to easily add to it/build from here.

 p.s.
 If you enjoy this please drop me a line at mythicalbox@weavver.com and let me know how you're using it, it's nice to hear how my code is doing in the wild!